 Boyd Smelter/Mill Site is historically significant as the location of Boulder's first smelter, built in 1874.
 The site is historically significant for its association with smelting and milling industries that occurred along Boulder Creek and with the railroad that served these industries.
-The site is environmentally significant as one of the last remaining vestiges of Boulder's smelting and milling industries that once proliferated along Boulder Creek.
-Boyd Smelter/Mill Site contains features that provide important information on the history of mining and milling in Boulder.14 The Colorado Historical Society, State Historic Preservation Office reviewed the Cultural Resource Inventory Form for the site in 1998 and determined the site to be eligible for the State and National Registers, meeting Criterion A and D.15
+Boyd Smelter/Mill Site is exceptional as one of the last remaining vestiges of the industry within the city of Boulder.13 The site is environmentally significant as one of the last remaining vestiges of Boulder's smelting and milling industries that once proliferated along Boulder Creek.
+Boyd Smelter/Mill Site contains features that provide important information on the history of mining and milling in Boulder.14 The Colorado Historical Society, State Historic Preservation Office reviewed the Cultural Resource Inventory Form for the site in 1998 and determined the site to be eligible for the State and National Registers.15